A stratified homotopy hypothesis: Constructible sheaves

 The identification $L\fI \simeq |\fI(-\times\Delta^\bullet_e)|$ of Lemma~\ref{another.lemma} gives an explicit $\kan$-enrichment of $\strat$ whose associated $\infty$-category agrees with the localization $\strat[\cJ^{-1}]$.

-\begin{lemma} For each stratified space $K$, the projection from the slice category $\strat_{/K}\to \strat$ is an isotopy sheaf. \end{lemma}
+\begin{lemma} For each conically smooth stratified space $K$, the projection from the over category $\strat_{/K}\to \strat$ is an isotopy sheaf. \end{lemma}

-\begin{proof} The functor $\strat_{/K}\ra \strat$ is manifestly a right fibration -- it is the unstraightening of the representable presheaf $\strat(-,K)\colon\strat^{\op}\ra \set$.
+\begin{proof} The functor $\strat_{/K}\ra \strat$ is manifestly a right fibration, being the unstraightening of the representable presheaf $\strat(-,K)\colon\strat^{\op}\ra \set$.
 This functor $\strat(-,K)$ carries colimit diagrams in $\strat$ to limit diagrams in $\set$.
 Because covering sieves in $\strat$ give colimit diagrams, the sheaf property follows.
-The isotopy conditions follow directly after the existence of regular neighborhoods of constructible closed subspaces.
+The isotopy condition follows directly after the existence of regular neighborhoods of constructible closed subspaces.

 \end{proof}

 Lemma~\ref{lem.strat-isot} informs us that the Yoneda functor $K\mapsto (\strat_{/K} \to \strat)$ factors through isotopy sheaves: $ \strat \longrightarrow \isot. $ Through Theorem~\ref{isot.cbl}, this leaves us with a functor